kristijan-pajtasev/carousel-example/README.md

 carousel-example
 ================

-Carousel example by using css and javascript
+Carousel example by using css and javascript.

-This is second version which does not depend on jQuery but uses CSS transition.
+Example is in demo folder and minified versions are in dist folder.

+It uses pure JavaScript and CSS transition.

-Carousel will take full size of parent
+Carousel will take full size of parent tag.

+Grunt has task min which minifies css and js.

 Usage
 =====